skinny85/graalvm-truffle-tutorial/part-08/ReadMe.md

 ## Loops

-Loops are implemented using a dedicated Truffle helper `LoopNode`.
+Loops are implemented using a dedicated Truffle helper, `LoopNode`.
 With it, we simply implement a different interface, `RepeatingNode`, and its `executeRepeating()` method.
 In that method, we execute the body of the loop, once,